 - 1. Work as an engineering professional as individual or as a team member/leader. - 2.
 Apply knowledge of mathematics, science, engineering fundamentals and core engineering subjects to define and apply them with proper improvisation to solve the chemical engineering problems. - 3.
-Able to survey appropriate literatures, identify, formulate, and analyze broadly-defined Chemical engineering and allied problems. - 4.
+Able to survey appropriate literatures, identify, formulate, and analyze broadlydefined Chemical engineering and allied problems. - 4.
 Ability to select and handle analytical instruments - 5.
-Understand and commit to professional ethics and responsibilities and norms of engineering technology and practice.

-- 6. Capability to handle research and design problems and engage in further research activities - 7.
+Understand and commit to professional ethics and responsibilities and norms of engineering technology and practice. - 6.
+Capability to handle research and design problems and engage in further research activities - 7.
 Commitment towards environmentally benign design and engineering. - 8.
-To provide suitable environment and motivation for research activity.
+To provide suitable environment and motivation for research activity. - 9.
+Recognize the need for, and an ability to engage in lifelong learning - 10.
+Knowledge of contemporary issues

-Mapping PO with PEO
+Mappin ig PO wi th PEO

-PEO s/PO s PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8
+PEO s/PO PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

+S

-PEO1
+PEO1 $\checkmark$

 PEO2

 PEO3

-PEO4
+PEO4 $\checkmark$

-PEO5 \checkmark
+PEO5

-PEO6 \checkmark \checkmark